-National Drive Electric Week, September 10-18, 2016, is a nationwide celebration to heighten awareness of today's widespread availability of plug-in vehicles and highlight the benefits of all-electric and plug-in hybrid-electric cars, trucks, motorcycles, and more.
+National Drive Electric Week, Sep 26-Oct 4, 2020, is a nationwide celebration to raise awareness of the many benefits of all-electric and plug-in hybrid cars, trucks, motorcycles, and more.
 They are fun to drive, are less expensive and more convenient to fuel than gasoline vehicles, are better for the environment, promote local jobs, and reduce our dependence on foreign oil.
 Are you considering going electric?
-Come talk to owners who have successfully done so.
+Come talk to owners who have successfully done so!

 Each event is led by local plug-in drivers and advocates and typically includes some combination of EV parades, ride-and-drives, electric tailgate parties, press conferences, award ceremonies, informational booths, and more.
 Plug In America, Sierra Club, and the Electric Auto Association serve as the national team providing support to the events throughout the country.
 We are pleased to partner with the many other organizations and individuals working to bring National Drive Electric Week to communities across the country.

 If you'd like to become a national sponsor, contact [sponsorship-2020 at driveelectricweek dot org].
 To sponsor a local event, use the Contact button on that event's page.